betaglot/plantabeta/docs/reference/Beta/Overview.md

 ### Definition(BetaInstance)

 - Snapshot of what a planter is doing and thinking in a particular Moment.
-- The current state of the Land, Route, Planter[Move, Neuro].
+- The current state of the Environment, Route, Planter[Move, Neuro].
 - An element of a BetaStack or BetaSequence.
 - There is no time in a BetaInstance